hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/record.md

 |*Value*|*Definition*|
 |:----|:---------|
-attr_layout | The name by which the dataset will be invoked data_type   | Data type for the field field1 ... field100 | Name of your fields/columns
+attr_layout | The name by which the dataset will be invoked. data_type   | Data type for the field. field1 ... field100 | Name of your fields/columns.

 #### Example